loft-sh/vcluster/CONTRIBUTING.md

 root@vcluster-0:/vcluster#
 ```

-`kubectl` within the syncer points to the virtual cluster and you can access it from there.
+`kubectl` within the syncer container will point to the virtual cluster and you can access it from there.
 If you need to recreate the vcluster, delete the `vcluster` namespace and rerun `devspace run dev` again.

 ## Tests